top of page

 IMG_8076.jpg

 Alexandra was young, outgoing and seemingly healthy when she tragically passed away in her sleep.
-The cause was later discovered to be a an undiagnosed heart condition called Arrhythmogenic Cardiomyopathy.
+The cause was later discovered to be a Sudden Cardiac Death, caused by an undiagnosed heart condition called Arrhythmogenic Cardiomyopathy.

 IMG_7522.JPG